-The inspection of the three operating NPPs as well as the one under construction is one of the important tasks of the AEC in its nuclear safety enhancement regulatory program.
-Regulatory inspections of the NPP during the construction stage or operating period include the resident inspections, regular inspections, outage inspections, expert team inspections, and special team inspections as well as the unannounced inspections.
+The inspection of the operating NPPs is one of the important tasks of the AEC in its nuclear safety enhancement regulatory program.
+Regulatory inspections of the NPP during operating period include the resident inspections, regular inspections, outage inspections, expert team inspections, and special team inspections as well as the unannounced inspections.
+Although the Chinshan NPP enters into the decommissioning period, the regulatory inspections are continued because of the fuel still residing in core.

-For daily operations, the resident inspectors from the AEC for each NPP perform their daily monitoring and regulation tasks on site.
+For daily operations, the resident inspectors from the AEC for each NPP perform their daily oversight and regulation tasks on site.
 Occasionally, an unannounced inspection, normally at the boring midnight time, is performed to enhance the alertness of the plant operators.
-The midnight inspection is performed half a year for each nuclear plant.
 At the end of each operation cycle, when a nuclear power unit is scheduled to be shutdown for refueling, inspection, maintenance, and modification of the structures, systems, and components (SSCs) to assure a stable operation in the next cycle, it is essential for the AEC via the outage inspections to examine the quality of all these activities conducted and performed by the licensee and its contractors.
-The AEC has established stringent requirements to audit the implementation quality of these outage activities on site in order to assure the operational safety and stability of the nuclear power unit.
+The AEC has established stringent requirements to audit the implementation quality of the nuclear power unit.
 In addition to these regularly performed inspections, some expert team inspections based on pre-selected topics are conducted as well.
 Besides, there will also be a special team inspection whenever needed.